Criminology and Psychology BA (Hons)Study level: Undergraduate

 Tuition fees cover the cost of your teaching, assessments, facilities and support services.
 There may be additional costs not covered by this fee such as accommodation and living costs, recommended reading books, stationery, printing and re-assessments should you need them.
 Find out what's included in your tuition costs.

-Teaching and learning take place in facilities4 on the main Coventry University campus near to the University Hub, Students Union, and library.
+Teaching and learning take place in state-of-the art facilities4 on the main Coventry University campus near to the University Hub, Students Union, and library.
 Extensive use is made of seminar and workshop rooms for smaller groups to facilitate active group learning.

-- Our dedicated subject librarian on main campus will provide guidance on searching and retrieving academic sources using the library systems and databases, as well as assistance and support with individual enquiries
+- Our dedicated subject librarian on main campus will provide guidance on searching and retrieving academic sources using the library systems and databases, as well as assistance and support with individual enquiries.

 - The Centre for Academic Writing on main campus will offer individual advice on developing writing skills or dealing with writing problems.